gohwils/biodatascience/weeyuhui.md

 **About me**

-- Departed to Sweden for exchange
+- Disappeared to Sweden for exchange
 - Enjoys cookie run and snacking
 - Decided that Python is better than R after using both